Build-Week-Gigapet-December-2019/Front-End/README.md

 #### What do the top 3 similar apps do for their users?

-8 Mobile Apps To Track Your Child's Nutrition
-Meal Snap (Calorie Counting Magic)
+1. Meal Snap (Calorie Counting Magic)
-Blood Sugar Tracker (By Healthycloud.Com)
+2. Blood Sugar Tracker (By Healthycloud.Com)
-Shopwell (Healthy Diet & Grocery Food Scanner) Fooducate
+3. Shopwell (Healthy Diet & Grocery Food Scanner)
+4. Fooducate
-Restaurant Nutrition
+5. Restaurant Nutrition
-5 A Day (Helps track fruit and vegetables for the day) Eight Glasses A Day
+6. 5 A Day (Helps track fruit and vegetables for the day)
+7. Eight Glasses A Day
-Serious Nutrition Tracker
+8. Serious Nutrition Tracker

-Frameworks - Libraries
+### Frameworks - Libraries

 #### What 3rd party frameworks/libraries are you considering using?

-React
+- React
-React-dom
+- React-dom
-React-router-dom
+- React-router-dom
-React hook form
+- React hook form
-Redux
+- Redux
-react-redux
+- react-redux
-Semantic UI
+- Semantic UI
-Styled-components
+- Styled-components
-Axios
+- Axios

 #### Do APIs require you to contact its maintainer to gain access?